One of the largest and most influential trade shows in the oil and gas sector will be coming to Doha in April 2021!

-Qatar will be hosting World Energy Qatar in March 2020, attracting strategy influencers and policy decision-makers from fellow importing and exporting countries.
+Qatar will be hosting World Energy Qatar in April 2021, attracting strategy influencers and policy decision-makers from fellow importing and exporting countries.

 Local LNG stakeholders will be on hand to explain Qatar’s LNG operations and provide details about their plans for future expansion.
 With the increasing popularity of LNG, key international specialists will be holding discussions and workshops, with information on how to exploit key markets such as Asia, providing data on buying trends, and predicting the long-term outlook.

 Most of Qatar’s natural gas is in the gigantic offshore North Field, the world’s largest non-associated natural gas field.
-North Field is located on the northeast coast and covers more than 6,000 sq km – about half the size of Qatar – with 900 trillion standard cubic feet of recoverable reserves.
+North Field is located on the northeast coast and covers more than 6,000 sq km – about half the size of Qatar – with 900 tn standard cubic feet of recoverable reserves.

 Qatar Petroleum (QP), the national oil company, is responsible for overseeing operations at North Field.
 The ongoing Barzan Gas Project will develop around 1.9 bn cfpd of wellhead gas, and 1.4 bn cfpd of sales gas for the domestic market, as well as condensate methane, LPG and sulphur.

 This would be achieved by doubling the size of the new gas project in the southern sector of the North Field, which QP had announced just a few months previously.
-This will increase the North Field’s production of natural gas, condensate and other associated products by one million barrels of oil equivalent per day.
+This will increase the North Field’s production of natural gas, condensate and other associated products by one mn barrels of oil equivalent per day.

 Author: Sarah Palmer